bahrus/billboard-charts/README.md

 <billboard-charts publish data="[[example1]]" selected-element ="{{selectedDataPoint}}"></billboard-charts>
 ```

-To add/update data, use the add-data attribute / property.
+To add/update data, use the new-data attribute / property.
 Assuming the id of the billboard chart is "bc", then this adds data imperatively:

 ```JavaScript
     this.$.bc.newData = {